 Consistent with others in the industry, the Group monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total equity plus net debt.
-Net debt is calculated as total borrowings (including "current and non-current borrowings" as shown in the consolidated statements of financial position) less cash and cash equivalents and pledged time deposits.
+Net debt is calculated as total borrowings and lease liabilities (including current and non-current portions as shown in the consolidated statements of financial position) less cash and cash equivalents and pledged time deposits.